ChaoticHackingNetwork/hArch/README.md

     7. ./HarchPOST
     8. To install all tools after install run: sudo pacman -S - < /Master

 Tools will be broken down into categories for a more user preferred system, not every tool is needed.
-MORE TOOLS COMING SOON!!!
+Master tool list is downloaded as of now!!!

     1. Web-Tools = Web App and Wireless Tools, i.e. Metasploit, Dirbuster etc...
     2. Cracking-Tools = PW Cracking tools , i.e Hydra, Hashcat etc...